Borrow Braille and Print-Braille Books from the MSB Library

 What’s the Process for Requesting Books?

-- Contact the school librarian, Mary Dingus, at Mary.Dingus@msb.dese.mo.gov or 314-633-1566 to request specific books by title or to ask, for assistance with choosing books.
+- Contact the school librarian, Steve Daley, at Steven.Daley@msb.dese.mo.gov or 314-633-1566 to request specific books by title or to ask, for assistance with choosing books.

 - The school’s online catalog can be accessed through the Internet at http://msb.follettdestiny.com, so you may also search the catalog to see if we have a book you could use with a student.
 Please remember that only Braille and print-braille books are available for loan at this time.
 You can easily tell if a title you are looking at is braille or print-braille by looking at the call number for the book, directly below the title.
 If the call number has the prefix ‘B’ it is a braille book, if it has a ‘PB’ it is a print-braille book.